 Although each student may not always have a written assignment each night, it is strongly recommended that students dedicate some time to reinforcing academic skills outside of school.
 Given the ages of our students, parents are expected to take an active role in assuming responsibility for student engagement in out-of-school learning.
-Expectations for specific out-of-school learning are provided by all teachers and many of these expectations can be accomplished through links available on our school website.
+Expectations for specific out-of-school learning may be provided by teachers and many of these expectations can be accomplished through links available on our school website.